Assistive technology: Adaptive technology

 Adaptive technology and assistive technology are different.
-Assistive technology is something that is used to help disabled people, while adaptive technology covers items that are specifically designed for disabled people and would seldom be used by a non-disabled person.
+Assistive technology is something that is used to help people with disabilities, while adaptive technology covers items that are specifically designed for disabled people and would seldom be used by a non-disabled person.
 In other words, assistive technology is any object or system that helps people with disabilities, while adaptive technology is specifically designed for disabled people.
 Consequently, adaptive technology is a subset of assistive technology.
 Adaptive technology often refers specifically to electronic and information technology access.